 OUTPACE - Oligotrophy to Ultra-Oligotrophy, South Pacific Experiment

-Most of the results have been published in a special issue from the European Biogeosciences revue: Interactions between planktonic organisms and biogeochemical cycles across trophic and N2 fixation gradients in the western tropical South Pacific Ocean: a multidisciplinary approach (OUTPACE experiment).
+Most of the results have been published in a special issue from the European Biogeosciences review: Interactions between planktonic organisms and biogeochemical cycles across trophic and N2 fixation gradients in the western tropical South Pacific Ocean: a multidisciplinary approach (OUTPACE experiment).

 Editor(s): T. Moutin, S. Bonnet, K. Richards, D. G. Capone, E. Marañón, and L. Mémery